You are located in service: RWTH Antivirus Protection

 2. Set up multicaktor authentication

-You have three options for multifactor authentication:
+You have three options for multi-factor authentication:

 • Phone number: With this option, you can use a telephone number as a second factor.
 This can either be a cell phone number or your work phone number.